adobe/acc-js-sdk/README.md

 const query = NLWS.xtkQueryDef.create(queryDef);
 ```

+Note: the returned object is opaque and private, it should not be directly manipulated.

 The method can then be called directly on the object
 ```js
 const extAccounts = await query.executeQuery();